Cavities in Kids – Symptoms and Treatments

-If the cavity is at its severe stage, dentists recommend a dental crowns.
+If the cavity is at its severe stage, dentists recommend a dental crown.
 It is typically silver.

 If a baby tooth is decayed badly, the dentist will extract it and keep the gap open with a retainer to help grow the permanent tooth in its proper place.